Shared configuration for pipelines

 Manipulating shared configuration programmatically

-You can also create/update/delete shared configuration via the Codefresh CLI or API.
+You can also manipulate shared configurations programmatically via the Codefresh CLI and the Codefresh API.

 Variables